braden-w/braden-w/README.md

 Now, I seek to bridge the gaps between the two disciplines.
 I'm starting with open-source tools to help you capture, refine, and export your ideas in your own unique voice.

-The end goal is to create a community of intellectuals, writers, and thinkers who nurture and share authentic, low-dopamine content—because the world needs more genuine voices, not more AI slop.
+The end goal is to create a community of writers and thinkers who nurture and share authentic, low-dopamine content—because the world needs more genuine voices, not more AI slop.
 Along the way, I want to prove that open-source software can thrive, disrupting some outdated business models along the way.

 ---